MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ### <a name=img></a>Install OS images

 Base OS images are used as the base to any Windows Server or Hyper-V container.
-Base OS images are avaliable with both Windows Server Core and Nano Server as the underlying operating system and can be installed using the container Provider PowerShell module.
+Base OS images are available with both Windows Server Core and Nano Server as the underlying operating system and can be installed using the container Provider PowerShell module.

 The following command can be used to install the Container Image PowerShell module.